GTSL-UC/T-Blade3/T-Blade3_ReadMe.txt

 Refer to the main documentation (T-Blade3_v1.12_ReadMe.pdf) on the T-Blade3 website (http://gtsl.ase.uc.edu/t-blade3/) to understand how to run T-Blade3 v1.12.

-This document details the changes made to T-Blade3 in v1.12.8.
+This document details the changes made to T-Blade3 in v1.12.9.

 --------------------------------------------------
 RUNNING T-BLADE3
 --------------------------------------------------

-Once T-Blade3 has been compiled, the code be run from the terminal/command line as follows:
+Once T-Blade3 has been compiled, the code can be run from the terminal/command line as follows:

 (LINUX)
 >> tblade3 3dbgbinput.bladerow.dat argument